SuperDARN/pydarn/docs/user/coordinates.md

     hardware files.
 We will amend or reconsider this approach as and when a solution to the differing values is found.
     In some plots, the user can change the `frang` value to fit their needs.

-## Coords
+## Coords: Coordinate System

 Used to determine the position of data in spatial plots: fan, grid and convection map plots Range time plots now allow for `Coords` use.
-The y-axis can be converted to latitude, longitude or MLT using a the `coords` keyword.
+The y-axis can be converted to latitude or longitude using a the `coords` keyword.
-E.G. using `coords=Coords.Geographic` and `lat_or_lon='lon'` in the method call will convert the chosen range estimate (see above) into Geographic Longitudes.
+E.G. using `coords=Coords.Geographic` and `latlon='lon'` in the method call will convert the chosen range estimate (see above) into geographic longitudes.

 **Geographic**: `Coords.GEOGRAPHIC` is the standard geographical coordinate system for latitude and longitude (degrees)